Going to US Open Tennis in NYC: 2026 Guide

 Have a stroll around and take a moment to enjoy the amazing works of art proudly displayed across the grounds such as the Freedom of the Human Spirit Statue, the Arthur Ashe statue and the Althea Gibson statue.

 Don’t fall into the trap of making a beeline for the courts upon arrival.
-Remember: the US Open is an experience so be sure to make the most of your visit both during and beyond the tennis matches!
+Remember: the US Open Tennis tournament is an experience so be sure to make the most of your visit both during and beyond the tennis matches!

 On the days when you do not have tickets to see the tennis live you can always head to The Backyard at Hudson Yards to enjoy US Open tennis in the urban outdoor space at 31st Street and 10th Avenue.
 (No need to restrict your first US Open to the stadium exclusively.
 Across NYC, many alternative viewing experiences will be curated for fans)